 No 4 - Stock Up On Some Gluten-Free Staples:

-Fresh Meats – whether you love beef, chicken, or you’re more into seafood, meat is a GREAT gluten-free option!
-You can season it up an infinite number of ways and never get bored with what’s on your plate.
+Fresh Meats - whether you love beef, chicken, or you're more into seafood; meat is a GREAT gluten-free option!
+You can season it up infinite ways and never get bored with what's on your plate.

-Beans and Legumes – Vegetarian?
+Beans and Legumes - Vegetarian?
 Enjoy meatless Mondays?
 No problem!
-You can sub out fresh meats for beans and legumes in almost any dish (or tofu – that’s gluten-free too!) to make any dish vegetarian or vegan…and still gluten-free!
+You can sub out fresh meats for beans and legumes in almost any dish (or tofu - gluten-free too!) to make any vegetarian or vegan dish...and still gluten-free!

-Vegetables – I know, you’re probably not insanely passionate about eating your veggies, but they make a great addition to your meals and are loaded with fiber to keep you full.
-As long as you’re preparing them with gluten-free seasonings, you can eat veggies to your heart’s content – guilt (and gluten!)
+Vegetables - I know you're probably not insanely passionate about eating your veggies, but they make a great addition to your meals and are loaded with fiber to keep you full.
+If you prepare them with gluten-free seasonings, you can eat veggies to your heart's content - guilt (and gluten!)
 FREE!
 Consider upping your veggie game.
 Try roasting some!

-Nuts and Seeds – While I usually love grabbing a handful of almonds or cashews as a snack and quick pick me up – nuts and seeds can be used in lots of ways in a gluten-free lifestyle.
+Nuts and Seeds - While I usually love grabbing a handful of almonds or cashews as a snack and quick pick-me-up - nuts and seeds can be used in many ways in a gluten-free lifestyle.

-Chocolate – Yep, you can still have all the chocolate your sweet tooth can handle!
-Make sure to check the package to be absolutely certain your favorite chocolate bar or chocolate chips are gluten-free.
+Chocolate - Yep, you can still have all the chocolate your sweet tooth can handle!
+Check the package to be sure your favorite chocolate bar or chocolate chips are gluten-free.

-Spices – I’ll mention this since I think spicing up your food with lots of seasonings is a great idea to mix things up.
+Spices - I'll mention this since I think spicing up your food with lots of seasonings is a great idea to mix things up.
 Be extra careful now to check the packaging when purchasing spices.
-Some spices and seasoning mixes contain ingredients to keep them shelf-stable longer – and this sometimes means gluten is included.
+Some spices and seasoning mixes contain ingredients to keep them shelf-stable longer, which sometimes means gluten is included.
 Stock up on all the gluten-free spices you can find to have limitless possibilities at your fingertips!